-7.14.5 Administrative Access
+7.15.7 Administrative Access

-- Administrative accounts and credentials must use strong authentication / complex passwords. - Administrative accounts must not be used for general activities, especially those of high-risk, such as browsing the internet or emailing. - Administrative access is only provided to designated staff and a review of administrators for each system will be carried out annually, in line with the software audit.
+- Administrative accounts and credentials must use strong authentication / complex passwords.
+Current guidance on the authentication and security measures that should be put into place for network devices, filtering and monitoring services and administrative accounts can be found in the DfE Cyber Security Standards. - Administrative accounts must not be used for general activities, especially those of high-risk, such as browsing the internet or emailing. - Administrative access is only provided to designated staff and a review of administrators for each system will be carried out termly, including administrative accounts that have not been used for a prolonged period of time, in line with the DfE Cyber Security Standards.

-7.15 Disposal of Computing Resources
+7.16 Disposal of Computing Resources